-In a chapel is a work of the brothers and John Van Eyek, representing the Adoration of the Lamb,-a story from the Apocalypse: it contains a great number of figures in a hard manner, but there is great character of truth and nature in the heads; and the land-scape is well coloured.
+Hubert and John Van Eyck, representing the Adoration of the Lamb,-a story from the Apocalypse: it contains a great number of figures in a hard manner, but there is great character of truth and nature in the heads; and the land-scape is well coloured.

-GERARD Hon-THORST.
+GERARD HON-THORST.
 In the third Chapel on the right, is a picture of St. Sebastian, by Gerard Honthorst (1663).
-This picture is mentioned, not for any great excellence that it possesses, but from its being much talked of here: people fancy they see great expression of tenderness in the woman who is drawing the arrows from the Saint's body; but she appeared to me perfectly insipid, and totally with out expression of any kind: the head of St. Sebastian is hard and disagrees.

-able; the body indeed is well drawn, GRENTand not ill coloured, and is the only part of the picture that deserves any commendation.
+This picture is mentioned, not for any great excellence that it possesses, but from its being much talked of here: people fancy they see great expression of tenderness in the woman who is drawing the arrows from the Saint's body; but she appeared to me perfectly insipid, and totally without expression of any kind: the head of St. Sebastian is hard and disagreeable; the body indeed is well drawn, GRENT. and not ill coloured, and is the only part of the picture that deserves any commendation.